 You always want your Camper to look good on the Outside.
 Everyone does.
-It's a matter of pride that your unit is clean and neat looking when people drive by or walk by, when you're sitting in a campground.
+It's a matter of pride to any RV owner that their unit is clean and neat looking when people drive by or walk by, even when you're just sitting in a campground.

 But the outside can look good from 10-feet away, and the camper can still have some serious functional issues externally that should be checked.

 Number of Axles

-A Pop-Up, a Tag-Along or a Fifth-Wheel Camper will basically be a camper body sitting on one to three axles.
+The construction of a Pop-Up, a Tag-Along or a Fifth-Wheel Camper will basically be a camper body sitting on from one to three axles.

 Single-Axle- Many smaller Campers are sitting on a Single Axle.
 And, having a single axle camper is OK, until you have a Blow-Out somewhere.
 That is when some serious damage to the camper can occur.

-So, 1- Inspect the tires for; Dry Rot on the sidewalls and cuts in the sidewalls, at least.
-And get the owner to pull a wheel and check that the wheel bearings are packed with grease and not dry is a good idea, if the bearing are not the newer sealed bearings.
+So be sure to Inspect the tires for; Dry Rot on the sidewalls and cuts in the sidewalls, at least.
+And get the owner to pull a wheel and check that the wheel bearings are packed with grease and not dry.

-Double Axle- Once a Camper is larger and has some weight to it, the manufacturers usually put two axles under the body.
-These are the more populat number of axles and in addition to the inspections you should perform above, you should check that the brakes are functional and that the brake pads and drums or disks are in good condition.
+Double Axle- With a larger, heavier camper the manufacturers will usually put two axles under the body.
+Using two axles is the more popular configuration for most trailers.So in addition to the inspections you should perform above, you should check that the camper's brakes are functional and that the brake pads and drums or disks are in good condition.

-Triple Axle- As you get into the very large Campers, you will see many of them with triple axles under them.
+Triple Axle- once you get into the very large Campers, you will see many of them with triple axles under them.
 Again, you need to perform the inspections mentioned above but you also need to know the brand of Axle/Bearing/Brake systems were used by the manufacturer.